-In order to provide Limited Partners with enhanced liquidity, the General Partner intends to implement a transaction to improve liquidity (a "Liquidity Alternative") before September 30, 2021 with the exact timing to be determined based on the Investment Advisor and Fund Manager's equity market trend outlook during that time provided that the dissolution of the Partnership will not occur prior to April 1, 2021.
+In order to provide Limited Partners with enhanced liquidity, the General Partner intends to implement a transaction to improve liquidity (a "Liquidity Alternative") before March 31, 2023 with the exact timing to be determined based on the Investment Advisor and Fund Manager's equity market trend outlook during that time.
 The General Partner intends the Liquidity Alternative will be the sale of the Partnership's assets for cash, whereupon the proceeds shall be distributed to Limited Partners, pro rata, up to and upon the dissolution of the Partnership.
 The General Partner may call a meeting of Limited Partners to approve a Liquidity Alternative and no Liquidity Alternative will be implemented if a majority of the Units voted at such meeting are voted against such Liquidity Alternative.
-In the event a Liquidity Alternative is not implemented by September 30, 2021, the General Partner may, in its discretion, dissolve the Partnership on or about December 31, 2021.
+In the event a Liquidity Alternative is not implemented by March 31, 2023, the General Partner may, in its discretion, dissolve the Partnership on or about June 30, 2023.
 The General Partner shall file all elections under applicable income tax legislation in respect of any such Liquidity Alternative or the dissolution of the Partnership.